FlockyChou/vtubing.info/before-starting/where-to-stream.md

 Above, I noted some considerations for streaming on Twitch, namely the increased transphobia and hate speech compared to YouTube.
 However, neither of them compare to Kick.

 Kick.com is a platform that not only houses dangerous content and content creators but also seems to encourage it.
-Kick has exclusivity contracts with large controversial streamers such as the [transphobic Adin Ross](https://www.dexerto.com/entertainment/adin-ross-forced-to-apologize-after-transphobic-rant-2102398/) who has [streamed pornography](https://www.dexerto.com/entertainment/adin-ross-says-he-streamed-sexual-content-to-flex-he-could-avoid-ban-2081297/), [offered his viewers money to perform acts of violence](https://www.dexerto.com/entertainment/adin-ross-under-fire-for-asking-fan-to-slit-brothers-throat-for-money-2076537/), and told other streamers and his viewers to unalive themselves](https://www.dexerto.com/kick/adin-ross-faces-backlash-after-homophobic-rant-against-kick-viewer-2734478/).
+Kick has exclusivity contracts with large controversial streamers such as the [transphobic Adin Ross](https://www.dexerto.com/entertainment/adin-ross-forced-to-apologize-after-transphobic-rant-2102398/) who has [streamed pornography](https://www.dexerto.com/entertainment/adin-ross-says-he-streamed-sexual-content-to-flex-he-could-avoid-ban-2081297/), [offered his viewers money to perform acts of violence](https://www.dexerto.com/entertainment/adin-ross-under-fire-for-asking-fan-to-slit-brothers-throat-for-money-2076537/), and [told other streamers and his viewers to unalive themselves](https://www.dexerto.com/kick/adin-ross-faces-backlash-after-homophobic-rant-against-kick-viewer-2734478/).

 Kick also [launched without a "Report" button](https://www.dexerto.com/entertainment/kick-finally-adds-report-button-to-channels-as-criticism-over-moderation-continues-2338696/) and only added one because of an infamous stream where [streamer Ice Poseidon filmed an escort using hidden cameras](https://www.dexerto.com/entertainment/kick-under-fire-after-creepy-ice-poseidon-stream-leads-to-arrest-2307122/).